 How to Apply to the Washington, D.C.
 Program

 The application to the Washington, D.C.
-Fall 2015 program is available on The Washington Center (TWC) website beginning January 1, 2017.
+Fall 2017 program will be available on The Washington Center (TWC) website beginning January 1, 2017.
 The Emerson application will be available on the same date.
-Both must be completed online through The Washington Center website.
+Both must be completed.

 A $60 application fee is due at the time of application.
-The deadline for application to the Fall 2015 program is April 1, 2015.
+The deadline for application to the Fall 2017 program is April 1, 2017.
 However, admission for qualified applicants is on a rolling basis and may close before the published deadline date, so it is always best to apply early.
 Those students interested in interning for any government agency are especially encouraged to apply early, and some internships sites have an earlier application deadline.
 Please check the TWC site for more information.
-Enrollment is limited to 20 students.
+Enrollment is limited to 20 students maximum.